SEX COACH CAITLIN V

 The other thing I say to men, and this is not very popular, but like, think about what you would want for your own anus.
 The cool things about anus is that we all have them.

-Oh my god, that's a whole other episode, right?
-Because I know there are so many guys, and I'm not talking about gays, I'm talking about there are a lot of heterosexual guys that love to get their
+That's a whole other episode, right?
+Because I know there are so so many guys, and I'm not talking about gays, I'm talking about there are a lot of heterosexual guys that love to get their

 But if you're afraid of what it means to someone who's not even watching, who's not here in the room with us, right?